ietf-wg-asdf/SDF/sdf.md

 additional data qualities "`minLength`" and "`maxLength`", which are inclusive bounds.
-Note that the previous version of the present document explained text string length values in octets, which however is not meaningful unless bound to a specific encoding (which could be UTF-8, if this unusual behavior is to be restored).
+Note that the previous version of the present document explained text string length values in bytes, which however is not meaningful unless bound to a specific encoding (which could be UTF-8, if this unusual behavior is to be restored).

-The data quality "`pattern`" takes a string value that is interpreted as an [ECMA-262] regular expression in Unicode mode that constrain the string (note that these are not anchored by default, so unless `^` and `$` anchors are employed they match any string that *contains* a match for the regular expression).
+The data quality "`pattern`" takes a string value that is interpreted as an [ECMA-262] regular expression in Unicode mode that constrain the string (note that these are not anchored by default, so unless `^` and `$` anchors are employed, ECMA-262 regular expressions match any string that *contains* a match).
 The JSO proposals acknowledge that regular expression support is rather diverse in various platforms, so the suggestion is to limit them to:

-{: spacing="compact"}
+{:compact}
 * characters;
 * character classes in square brackets, including ranges; their complements;
 * simple quantifiers `*`, `+`, `?`, and range quantifiers `{n}`,